kshaffer/courses/as3-assign.md

 Find assignments under the class date in which the assignment is due.
 They are in reverse chronological order (most recent on top).

+## December 1 prep

+None.
+Please bring staff paper, a pencil, and (Shaffer section) headphones.

+## November 19 assignment

+Please complete the transcription begun in class (audio and timings are provided on the [Unit II Guide](as3-unit2.html)).
+Elements completed accurately in class will receive full credit, elements completed accurately as homework will receive half credit.
+You may use an instrument if you like—whatever will help you figure out good strategies for fast transcription in the future.
+Be sure *not* to consult a score, until after you have submitted your transcription.

+Transcribe the following elements:

+- Melody (first violin part)
+- Harmony (Roman numerals and figured bass)
+- Schemas (any that you hear from our list of common schema; if you hear none, write that on the score, or you will not get credit.)
+- Form (simply label it sentence, period, hybrid, or compound)

+To submit, please write on the score "I reaffirm the CU honor code," indicating that you have not consulted a score or other people in your transcription attempts.
+Then submit to your instructor by uploading it to Google Drive and sharing it with him.
+You may put it in notation software, export a PDF, and share that file.
+Or you may simply take a picture of your paper and upload that picture.
+Please do not upload Finale/Sibelius/etc. files unless your instructor asks for them in class, as we don't all have the same software and versions.
+Use PDFs instead.

+Also, if you did not achieve the grade you desire in the first attempt of improvisation recitations, sign up for a time on Wednesday/Thursday for a second (and final) attempt.
+Shaffer students can [sign up here](https://www.google.com/calendar/selfsched?sstoken=UVBSdnp2TjN5X3lvfGRlZmF1bHR8MDA3M2NiNTMyNjU1OGM3YmIxY2EwMGM1NzllM2VhMjY).
+(Check your timezone first!)

 ## November 17 assignment

 On the [Unit II Guide](as3-unit2.html), find the audio for Haydn's string quartet, Hob.
 III:66, third movement.
 For the first 11 seconds (mm.
 1–8), transcribe the four elements listed under the **Classical transcription (Unit II)** assessment information: the melody (Violin I part), the harmony (Roman numerals and figured bass), the formal structure (just label sentence/period/hybrid/compound), and label any *galant* schemata you hear.